Musashi1584/PrimarySecondaries/PrimarySecondaries/ReadMe.txt

 They are unlocked together with their secondary counterpart.

-It supports all DLC and XPack weapons (Except Alienhunter Axes) and every melee weapon or pistol of any mod, since the the primary weapons are generated at game initializtion from whatever you have installed.
+It supports all DLC and XPack weapons and every melee weapon or pistol of any mod, since the the primary weapons are generated at game initializtion from whatever you have installed.

 Additionally this mod incorporates the Pistol Upgrades mod which means it adds